You are here

 An Introduction to WIDA’s 2020 Edition of the ELD Standards: What’s Changed?
 What’s the Same?

-This new professional learning opportunity will provide educators with a 90-minute overview of WIDA’s latest instructional resources and how to apply them to instruction, student goal setting, and progress monitoring English Language Proficiency.
-Whether educators are familiar with WIDA’s resources or not, this professional learning opportunity will be helpful for learning which WIDA resources are available and how and when to use each resource.
+This professional learning opportunity will provide educators with a 90-minute overview of WIDA’s newest standards-based instructional resources and how to apply them to instruction, student goal setting, and progress monitoring student levels of English Language Proficiency.
+Whether educators are familiar with WIDA or not, this professional learning opportunity will be helpful for learning which WIDA resources are available, which are recommended by the CLDE office, and how and when to use each resource.

-Intended Audience: District ELD Directors/Coordinators, ELD Teachers/Coaches, Instructional Coaches, Classroom Teachers, and any other educator who works with English learners
+Intended Audience: District ELD Directors/Coordinators, ELD Teachers/Coaches, Instructional Coaches, Classroom Teachers, Content Teachers, and any other educator who works with English learners

 Aligned to English Learner PD Quality Standard II, Element A and Standard IV, Element B